Top 5 Free Asset Management Software Tools

 Security is another key driver for businesses to adopt open-source technologies.

-A huge part of this is the ability to audit, control, and potentially even internally maintain the source code of applications that are going to interact with mission-critical data, infrastructure, and processes.
+A huge part of this is the ability to audit, control, and potentially even internally maintain the source code.
+Especially for applications that interact with mission-critical data, infrastructure, and processes.

 With that in mind…